 Azure Files authentication against Server Message Block (SMB) for Active Directory Domain Service (AD DS) was due for a long time and now it's available.
 This post will quickly show how to enable it.
 First of all, you need to Join the Azure File Share to the domain.
-You can see below the Azure Files has not joined to the domain.
+You can see below the Azure Files have not joined the domain.

 Step 1: Download the AzFilesHybrid module from here.
 It will contain the below files.

 Step 2: Open the PowerShell and navigate to the directory where the downloaded files are and Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Currentuser

 Step 3: Run .\CopyToPSPath.ps1 and after that Import-Module -name AzFilesHybrid

 Step 4.
 Run Connect-AzAccount to login to the Azure subscription.

 Step 5: Run Select-AzSubscription -SubscriptionName "Azure Subscription Name"